Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: From Physical Principles to a Neural Architecture

-In PARADIS, we solve the conservation law~\eqref{eq:governing_equations} in a latent space.
-In this sense, we outline what a latent-space formulation of physical dynamics looks like.
-This includes an encoder--processor--decoder methodology.
-In the following sections, we describe the physical intuition behind this approach and how the physical decomposition allows this method to be separated into a latent evolution of features, a latent diffusion, and a latent reaction term.
-More details on the implementation are provided in \Cref{sec:paradis_architecture}.
+In PARADIS, we solve the transport equation~\eqref{eq:governing_equations} in a latent space, via an encoder--processor--decoder structure.
+Here, we present the physical intuition behind each operator, while implementation details are provided in \Cref{sec:paradis_architecture}.